Current Tests Available to Determine Herpes Infection

 HerpeSelect has two test formats: The EIA (or ELISA) and the Immunoblot.
 They are both glycoprotein G based tests, accurately distinguish between HSV 1 and 2, and are very sensitive and specific for Herpes.
 The HerpeSelect tests are drawn at your local lab or clinician’s office and sent to the company for processing.

 It’s always best to see a qualified medical professional in person for an exam and testing for HSV or any other conditions!
 We believe strongly in doing your own research, and know also that no one can diagnose or accurately treat any condition over the internet.
 That being said, there are several testing organizations that can help you get a quick answer so you can get reassurance and proceed with treatment.
-There is a link to an excellent company below.
+Here is a direct link to an excellent, discreet company we recommend: STD Testing – Fast, Private & Embarrassment free

 With Herpes Testing, Timing is Key!